PEER REVIEWING PROCEDURE AND POLICY

-Any proposed manuscript is submitted to the opinion of at least two independent reviewers, not part of the editorial board, and recognized for their expertise in the field.
+Any proposed manuscript is subject to the opinion of at least two independent reviewers, not part of the editorial board, and recognized for their expertise in the field.
 Submissions are double blind reviewed : the author is not known to the reporters and the reporters do not know the author.

-Evaluation stage 2: The reveiwers are chosen according to their expertise in the field of the text they have to analyze.
+The reviewers are chosen according to their expertise in the field of the text that they have to criticize and evaluate.

 The reviewers are independent of the editorial board

 Reviewers must report any conflict of interest that could potentially distort their judgement.

 They should underline any parts of the text for which they do not feel competent.

 They must consider the articles submitted to them as strictly confidential, must not keep them for themselves and must destroy them at the end of their evaluation.
 Peer feedback should be objective and constructive without being hostile or derogatory in nature.
 Further information on ethical peer review issues and conflicts of interest is available in the COPE guidelines.